 FWP historically monitored the Ennis Reservoir fish assemblage with biannual fall gill netting surveys on odd years.
 New gill net locations were established in 2021 to provide better coverage of the reservoir while eliminating gill net sets in shallow habitats that had poor capture efficiencies.
-Sampling will occur annually for at least three consecutive years to provide data that can be used to establish management goals for the Rainbow and Brown Trout fisheries.
+The third year of consecutive sampling occurred in 2023, and FWP is currently analyzing data to establish management goals for the Brown and Rainbow Trout fisheries.
 Although FWP will assess long-term trends using data collected with the new sampling approach, much uncertainty will exist with such comparisons until additional data using the new gill net sets are available.
-Taking that into consideration, the mean catchper-unit-effort (CPUE) of total trout, Brown Trout, and Rainbow Trout were near the long-term averages as were the mean lengths of Brown Trout (402 mm [\approx 16"]) and Rainbow Trout (356 mm [\approx 14.0"]; Figure 5).
+Considering that, the mean catch-per-unit-effort (CPUE) of total trout, Brown Trout, and Rainbow Trout were near the long-term averages (Figure 3).
+The mean total length of Brown Trout increased from 402 to 430 mm, exceeding the long-term average of 399 mm.
+The mean total length of Rainbow Trout increased from 356 to 390 mm, also exceeding the long-term average of 375 mm (Figure 4).

-Figure 5.
-Mean catch-per-unit-effort (CPUE) of total, Brown and Rainbow Trout captured in gill nets set in Ennis Reservoir from 2001 to 2021.
-Brown and Rainbow mean CPUE and were calculated using all nets set each year.
-Mean total lengths were calculated using all Brown and Rainbow Trout captured each year.
-Dashed lines are long-term averages (2001-2022) and error bars are 95% confidence intervals for mean lengths.
+Figure 3.
+Mean catch-per-unit-effort (CPUE) of total (black diamonds), Brown (brown circles) and Rainbow Trout (green triangles) captured in gill nets set in Ennis Reservoir from 2001 to 2023.
+Brown and Rainbow Trout mean CPUE and were calculated using all nets set from each year.

+Figure 4.
+Mean total lengths (mm) of Brown (brown circles) and Rainbow Trout (green triangles) in Ennis Lake from 1999 to 2023.
+Dashed black lines represent the long-term average total lengths of each species and vertical bars represent the 95% confidence intervals for mean lengths each year.